adamcharnock/lightbus/docs/worked-example.md

-In the following worked example we will create a three services:
+In the following worked example we will create three services:

 1. An image resizing service
 2. An online store